stakater/Reloader/docs/Helm2-to-Helm3.md

 # Helm2 to Helm3 Migration

-Follow below mentioned instructions to migrate Reloader from Helm2 to Helm3
+Follow below-mentioned instructions to migrate Reloader from Helm2 to Helm3

 ## Instructions